 - Default Hearing Testimony Questions – You can use these testimony questions during a default protective order final hearing.
 You’ll want to review them ahead of time and tailor them to each case.

 The following are examples of orders you will need in a protective order case.
 No order is complete and must be adapted to each individual case and client’s need.

 - Temporary Ex Parte Protective Order – This is a temporary protective order in effect until the final hearing is held.

-- Order Extending a Temporary Ex Parte Protective Order – This order extends the Temporary Ex Parte Protective Order if the final hearing is rescheduled.
+- Order for Extension of a Temporary Ex Parte Protective Order – This order extends the Temporary Ex Parte Protective Order if the final hearing is rescheduled.

 - Final Protective Order – This is the final protective order after the final hearing is held.